-If you send bulk emails to Outlook, Hotmail, or Live.com addresses, Microsoft has new rules starting May 5, 2025.
-Miss these requirements, and your emails will struggle to reach your customers' inboxes (some may be rejected entirely).
+If you send bulk email to Outlook, Hotmail, or Live.com, Microsoft has new rules starting May 5, 2025.
+If you miss them, your emails will struggle to reach inboxes.
+Some may be rejected.

 Quick Summary: What's Happening?

-Starting May 5, 2025, Microsoft will reject emails from bulk senders (5,000+ emails/day) that don't meet their authentication requirements.
+Starting May 5, 2025, Microsoft will reject emails from bulk senders, 5,000 or more per day, that do not meet authentication requirements.
 This affects anyone sending to:

-The good news: If you already comply with Gmail and Yahoo's requirements from 2024, you're mostly set.
-Just a few Microsoft-specific tweaks needed.
+The good news: If you already comply with Gmail and Yahoo rules from 2024, you are close.
+Only a few Microsoft-specific tweaks are needed.

 Who This Affects

-You're a "bulk sender" if you send 5,000+ emails per day to Microsoft consumer domains.
+You are a bulk sender if you send 5,000 or more emails per day to Microsoft consumer domains.
 This includes:

 Real Example: